sidora-tools/sidora.core/README.md

 # sidora.core

 Functions to access and download tables of the MPI-SHH DAG Pandora database.
-Serves as backend for all sidora applications.
+Serves as back-end for all sidora applications.

 ## Install